istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 ---
-title: Provision a certificate and key for an application without sidecars [Experimental]
+title: Provision a certificate and key for an application without sidecars
 description: A mechanism to acquire and share an application certificate and key through mounted files.
 publishdate: 2020-03-25
 attribution: Lei Tang (Google)